-If you are looking for a service that applies specifically to business functions, Microsoft Office 365 is a popular tool.
+If you are looking for a service that applies specifically to business functions, Microsoft 365 is a popular tool.
 It allows you to use online versions of Office programs instead of having to install hardware to your computer.
 Because it is based in the cloud, it automatically updates when new versions are available, ensuring you always have the best functionality and features.
-Microsoft Office 365 from GoDaddy also includes:
+Microsoft 365 from GoDaddy also includes:

 - Online storage to keep your important business documents and files in one place.

 - Compatibility with Windows and Mac.

 - Collaborative documents that can be accessed by multiple users.

 - Up to five installations per user account.